C

 Cranes at the Ueno Zoo, Taito-ku, Tokyo, Japan

-Cranes can be found on every continent except Antarctica and South America
+Cranes can be found on every continent except Antarctica and South America.

 Most of them need wetlands for their survival, as well as broad, open areas.
 The majority also nest in the shallows of wetlands, while some nest there but move their chicks to grassy lands for daytime feeding.
 Only the two types of African crowned cranes do not roost in wetlands.
 Instead, they roost in trees.

-Not all of these birds migrate with changing seasons.
+Not all of these birds migrate with the changing seasons.
 Some are sedentary, which means they stay in one region throughout the year.
 Of those that fly to warmer weather for winter, many travel thousands of miles to their breeding habitats.

 Diet